 Working through this book assumes an installation of three types of software programs:

-An R engine: The R project for statistical computing (R Core Team, 2022b) is the origin of all things R. A current distribution of R (e.g., R version 4.2.0) for your machine can be downloaded from one if its mirrors.
+An R engine: The R project for statistical computing (R Core Team, 2023b) is the origin of all things R. A current distribution of R — e.g., R version 4.3.1 (2023-06-16) — for your machine can be downloaded from one if its mirrors.

 To understand the differences between these components, two analogies are helpful:

-R vs. RStudio: Analogy of a car — engine vs. the driver’s console (means of input and output, viewing system information).
+R vs. RStudio: Think of the analogy of a car — engine vs. driver’s console/dashboard (means of input and output, monitoring system information).

-R vs. R packages: Toolbox, swiss knife with additional tools (see the section on Terminology).
+R vs. R packages: Think of a toolbox containing a Swiss pocket knife with additional tools (see the section on Terminology).

 The distinctions between R, RStudio, and R packages are somewhat confusing at first.
-Thus, it is good to know that we will typically be using the RStudio IDE to interact with R and manage our R packages.
+Thus, it is good to know that we will typically be using the RStudio IDE to interact with R and manage our library of R packages.
 The basic idea of an integrated development environment (IDE) is to make it easier to access and manage all R-related concerns through a single interface.
+So think of RStudio as your console or dashboard that allows you to monitor and control the R engine underneath.

 Given its large variety of functions, the RStudio interface is divided into many sub-windows that can be arranged and expanded in various ways.
 At this point, we only need to distinguish between the main Editor window (typically located on the top left), the Console (for entering R commands), and a few auxiliary windows that may display outputs (e.g., a Viewer for showing visualizations) and provide information on our current Environment or the Packages available on our computer.
 A useful window is Help: Although its main page provides mostly links to online materials, any R package contains detailed documentations on its functions and examples that illustrate their use.